 ADVERTISEMENT

-Get The Widget!
+Get the Widget!

-An online lifo fifo calculator allows you to calculate the remaining value of inventory and cost of goods sold by using the fifo and lifo method.
 The product inventory management becomes easy with the assistance of this calculator for first-in-first-out and last-in-last-out.

-What is an Inventory?
+What Is An Inventory?

-When it comes to inventory, it is referred to as a company’s goods in three stages of production including:
+It is referred to as a company’s goods in three stages of production including:

-1. The goods that are raw materials
+1. The items that are raw materials

-2. The goods that are in production
+2. The items that are in production

 BI+ Net Purchases −COGS=EI